How to Score with your Cricut - Using Design Space

 Click on each of the lines that need to be set to score lines - TIP - hold the shift key as you click to select them all in one go

 5) With the lines to be scored selected, look in the top left corner of Cricut Design Space, where it says 'Operation' and 'Cut' in the drop-down menu, click the little arrow by the side to access other options and select 'Score' in the section marked 'Draw'.
 Your lines are now all set to score and not cut.
-You can check them in the layers panel on the right.

 For 'Operation' select 'Score'

 6) Now, we need to tell Cricut Design Space which score lines we want to associate with each cutting shape, we need to link them correctly so that we're not having the envelope score lines on the card and the card score lines on the envelope - what a mess!
 So we just need to work down the layers, associating each score line (or group of score lines) with the cut shape underneath it.